Galiusbro/nuahchain-osmo/server/assets/README.md

 The module uses the `blockchain.Client` to:
 - Sign transactions with user's private key
 - Broadcast transactions to the blockchain
-- Extract transaction results and events
+- Record the transaction as `PENDING` in the database and enqueue it for background tracking
+- Update application state once the tracker resolves the final status

+For confirmed results, clients should query `GET /api/tx/<tx_hash>` or the transactions API (if exposed) to retrieve events and final status.